AKASHAorg/eth-bucharest/documentation/loading-fn.md

 #### The loading function
 The `loadingFn` is the primary function for mounting the view.
-It is required to be defined for each of the AKASHA Core's microfrontend type:
+It is required to be defined for each of the AKASHA Core's micro-frontend type:
 - application
 - widget
 - extension-point
 - content-block

-Single-spa library (which is used under the hood) handles these microfrontends through some lifecycle methods:
+Single-spa library (which is used under the hood) handles these micro-frontends through some lifecycle methods:
 - boostrap
 - mount